“No” on my Watch: Taking ownership of deselection

 Deselection is painful and will require making tough decisions that will not satisfy all of your customers or employees.
 At Honda, deselection was challenging because it meant some plants had to retool, and some regions didn’t get the model options they wanted, however it was far less painful than having to issue multiple recalls in a year for a company whose identity was centered around quality.

 Already, Honda is experiencing success due to deselection.
 In 2016, Honda gained market share in the US market, not because of new vehicle offerings, historically how automakers gain market share, but because of higher-quality, streamlined models of their flagship vehicles.
 If Honda executives gave lip service to problems of quality and misalignment surrounding the Fit but did not take ownership of making the difficult decisions to deselect, they would likely not have experienced this success.

-This is the second post in a six-part blog series that examines the cultural barriers to deselection.
+This is the second post in a five-part blog series that examines the cultural barriers to deselection.
 They include the impacts of ownership, identity, emotion, habit and collaboration on the ability of an organization to deselect, align and increase capacity.
 The previous post provides an overview of deselection and why the cultural aspects of it are important.
 It can be accessed here.